dylanatianzar/cs15l-lab-reports/Lab5.md

 # Lab 5 Report Dylan Atianzar A17609722
 ## Turning Lab 4 into a Bash Script
 For this task, I revisited my Lab 4 Report.
 By looking through each command, I turned the commands from Lab 4 into a bash script.
-First, I created a local .sh file titled "LabFourInBash.sh".
+First, I created a local .sh file titled **"LabFourInBash.sh"**.
 Then, I put the commands into the bash script and tested it locally.
 This had worked locally, but Lab 4 is about connecting to the ieng6 server and performing the commands.
 Initially, I had just put the  `ssh login` command at the beginning;
 however, that wasn't working because it wouldn't perform the commands automatically.
 I ended up looking up and finding that in order to process the commands automatically after login, I had to add them on the same line as the ssh login.
 This meant my final bash script looked like this